Burson-Marsteller PR Firm Founder Harold Burson on Importance of PR Consulting Experience

 7:56 – Burson offers advice to university students entering the public relations workforce.

-8:58 – Burson on whether people entering the workforce need to be tech savvy.
+8:58 – Burson on whether a new employee entering a PR firm needs to be tech savvy.

-10:33 – Burson talks about the shift in the balance of power of the PR industry.
+10:33 – Burson talks about the shift in the balance of power in PR consulting.

-12:02 – Burson on how to manage client expectations: “The best client relationships and most effective client relationships are when the two parties to the agreement or to the project are working in tandem and you can't tell at the end who really…deserves the credit.”
+12:02 – Burson on how a PR consultant should manage client expectations: “The best client relationships and most effective client relationships are when the two parties to the agreement or to the project are working in tandem and you can't tell at the end who really…deserves the credit.”

 13:26 – Burson on whether client expectations are more or less realistic today.